mathworks/docmaker/tbx/docmakerdoc/automation.md

 2. output clean: `buildtool clean` will remove generated artifacts, without the need to call `docdelete` explicitly

 ## FAQs

-How do I ensure that MATLAB&#174; DocMaker is available in my developer and build environments?
-* You can check that DocMaker is available using `ver`.  :point_right: `ver("docmaker")`.
-* You could script installation from a known location in the project setup or the `buildfile`.  :point_right: `matlab.addons.install("path/to/DocMaker.mltbx")`
-* You could use a package manager such as [Package Jockey](https://insidelabs-git.mathworks.com/dsampson/pj) from [MathWorks Consulting](https://www.mathworks.com/consulting/).  :point_right: `pjadd docmaker`

 Where in my project should I put my documentation source?
 * You could put your Markdown files under the toolbox root.
 This is useful when you are including examples that need to be on the path.
 You may then wish to exclude the Markdown files from packaging.